DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 //  Data Before:  the user's string
 //  Data After:   the same text with an exclamation mark

+/*
+  create a new variable to store the final message add an exclamation point to the end of their input */
 // output <- input + '!'

 /* --- display the string to the user --- */
 //  Data Out:  an excited string

+/*
+  display the new string with an exclamation point
+*/
 // alert(output)
 ```